 - Ginisang sayote: Sautéed chayote with garlic, onions, and tomatoes.

-- Adobong kangkong: Similar to stir-fried kangkong, this dish is cooked adobo-style.
+- Adobong kangkong: Water spinach cooked adobo-style.

 Other Chicken Recipes You May Like